-Films from the Building & Construction stream are typically used for wrapping the construction materials.
-These films are typically separated at source and collected by Waste Management companies engaged by the construction sites or in some cases may be collected together with Commercial and Industrial film waste.
-The collection mechanism could vary based on logistical and operational considerations.
+Currently, this stream remains the least developed of all Films from the Building & Construction stream are typicalwith limited data availability.
+However, there is growing ly used for wrapping the construction materials.
+These films interest from environmental agencies in various countries are typically separated at source and collected by Waste to quantify and better manage this stream, even though the Management companies engaged by the construction sites volumes are expected to be relatively low.
+The high quality, or in some cases may be collected together with Commercial thick and mainly mono-material films used towards these and Industrial film waste.
+The collection mechanism could applications are a key driver for developing efficient colvary based on logistical and operational considerations. lection, sorting and recycling systems for this stream.
 Films can also be used for protection/barrier (as cover) and other building applications.
 In this case, they are collected largely as a part of mixed waste collection from the sites.